Thai army rulers prepare emergency economic measures

 As well as working to revive the economy, the military council has moved to suppress criticism of the coup and nip protests in the bud.

-Yingluck, as well as prominent supporters of the Shinawatras, have been briefly detained and warned against any anti-military activities.
+Yingluck, as well as prominent supporters of her and her brother, former premier Thaksin Shinawatra, have been briefly detained and warned against any anti-military activities.

 On Sunday, the army council sent 5,700 troops and police into central Bangkok to stop anti-coup protests, which were mostly limited to small gatherings held around shopping malls.